-Perform this checkout procedure at every shift change, powerup and machine set-up change.
+Perform this checkout procedure at every shift change, power-up and machine set-up change.
 During continuous machine run periods, this checkout must be performed at intervals not to exceed 24 hours.
 A Designated Person or Qualified Person (as defined in Section 1.18) must perform the procedure; checkout results should be recorded and kept on or near the guarded machine, per OSHA 1910.217(e)(1).

-- Verify that access to the guarded area is not possible from any area not protected by the safeguards interfaced with the MM2-TA-12B system.
+- 1) Verify that access to the guarded area is not possible from any area not protected by the safeguards interfaced with the MM-TA-12B system.
 Hard guarding, or supplemental presence-sensing devices must be installed, wherever needed, to prevent any person from reaching around the light grid or entering into the hazard area.
-Verify that all supplemental guarding devices and hard guarding are in place and operating properly. - Verify that the safeguards interfaced with the MM2-TA-12B system have been properly installed and maintained.
-See relevant instruction manuals or data sheets. - Verify that it is not possible for a person to access the hazard(s), undetected by the safeguards interfaced with the MM2-TA-12B system or by other supplemental guarding (as described in appropriate standards). - 4.
-Verify the system(s) checkout procedures for the external safety systems connected to the MSSI and the SSI inputs as described by the appropriate manuals. - 5.
-Initiate machine motion of the guarded machine and, during the cycle, generate a stop command from the safeguarding device.
+Verify that all supplemental guarding devices and hard guarding are in place and operating properly. - Verify that the safeguards interfaced with the MM-TA-12B system have been properly installed and maintained.
+See relevant instruction manuals or data sheets. - 3) Verify that it is not possible for a person to access the hazard(s), undetected by the safeguards interfaced with the MM-TA-12B system or by other supplemental quarding (as described in appropriate standards). - 4) Verify that the Reset switch is mounted outside the guarded area, out of reach of anyone inside the guarded area, and that the key or other means of preventing inadvertent use is in place. - 5) Verify the system(s) checkout procedures for the external safety systems connected to the MSSI and the USSI inputs as described by the appropriate manuals. - 6) Initiate machine motion of the guarded machine and, during the cycle, generate a stop command from the safeguarding device.
 Do not attempt to insert anything into the dangerous parts of the machine.
 Upon issuing the stop command, the dangerous parts of the machine should come to a stop with no apparent delay.
-Upon reset of the safeguard and the MM2-TA-12B, verify that the machine does not automatically restart, and that the initiation devices must be engaged to restart the machine. - With the guarded machine at rest, generate a stop command from the safeguarding device(s) and verify that it is not possible for the guarded machine to be put into motion. - Check carefully for external signs of damage or changes to the MM2-TA-12B system, the interfaced safeguards, the guarded machine, and their electrical wiring.
+Upon reset of the safeguard and the MM-TA-12B, verify that the machine does not automatically restart, and that the initiation devices must be engaged to restart the machine. - 7) With the guarded machine at rest, generate a stop command from the safeguarding device(s) and verify that it is not possible for the guarded machine to be put into motion. - 8) Check carefully for external signs of damage or changes to the MM-TA-12B system, the interfaced safeguards, the guarded machine, and their electrical wiring.
 Any damage or changes found should be immediately reported to management.